For me, Yoga is self-discovery, a search for unity and an inquiry into the meaning of freedom.

 I began practising yoga at the age of 20.
 My first teacher, Gabriella Giubilaro, was steeped in the Iyengar tradition.
 For a year I followed the Iyengar method, practising once a week, but in each lesson learning new ways of feeling and understanding the body from the inside.
 I was struck, and a little overwhelmed, by the precision of Iyengar’s science and by the feeling that I was starting to re-learn how my body worked.
 I was like a toddler taking my first steps: each pose was a new experience, a discovery.

 When I moved to London in 2015 I lost contact with the yoga.
 I went to classes at the gym, but it was more stretching than yoga.
 One of these classes was an Ashtanga Yoga session.
 I remember being hypnotised by the teacher, who counted the breaths out loud, struggling to keep up and sweating through every pore, and found myself floating through the rest of the day, as if carried by an invisible current.
 A year later, in Milano I met Rosa Tagliaferro, my first Ashtanga teacher who guided me through the traditional Ashtanga Vinyasa Yoga practice.
-I continued this practice in London with Tom Norrington Davies and Lauren Munday, and it is my daily moving meditation.
+I continued this practice in London with Tom Norrington Davies and Lauren Munday, and now with Hamish Hendry.
+It is my daily moving meditation.

 Ashtanga Vinyasa Yoga is a dynamic, powerful style of yoga.
 The breath is a constant – a guiding element throughout the practice – and provides an anchor for the mind.
 Each breath is counted and the poses are connected by transitions so as not to interrupt the flow, creating a moving meditation in which the practitioner metamorphoses from one pose to the next, embodying and exploring different expressions of the body and inviting the mind to empathize with the various shapes.